 "Your creative imagination is only as good as the one's you copy, so don't be known as a copycat, be original, I would never copy anyone, I'm too honest, I respect copyright laws & trademark laws, where is your respect for me & if someone copied your ideas, how would you feel?"

-Back to my books, over the last 5 years, my life has been busy & hectic, I'm working on getting my books published as soon as possible.
+Back to my books, over the last 5 years, my life has been busy & hectic.
+Some things are too personal to explain here, and I'm in a whirlwind of ever changing chapters in my life, but I'm still working on getting my books published very soon.

 So, watch this space.......!

 I never started this writing journey for fame, it wasn't even for money, it was a desire to tell a story about a ballet dancer & her story of blind jealousy, overwhelming grief, PTSD, & bullying.

 Most people respect Trademark® & Copyright© laws but some individuals don't & this statement was written for those very people.